 TourismThere are differing opinions as to what is the best way to fill remote islands.
 Some tend to view pieces of land surrounded by large tracts of water as perfect sites for penal colonies such as Alcatraz, Robben Island, St. Helena and Australia.
 Others of a more gentle nature build hotels and invite people to sit back and relax in the sub-tropical sunshine and call it paradise.

-Early tourists to Madeira were the passengers of the great cruise liners because Madeira was an important coaling station and excursions into the countryside were a pleasant day’s break from the rolling Atlantic.
+The welcoming populace, wonderful climate and diverse selection of hotels and tourist accommodation to suit every taste and budget makes Madeira a holidaymaker’s delight.
+Early tourists to Madeira were passengers of the great cruise liners because Madeira was an important coaling station and excursions into the countryside were a pleasant day’s break from the rolling Atlantic.

-On the back of Mr. Reid's success a number of other hotels followed, but beds were still limited until the opening of the airport in 1963.
+On the back of Mr. Reid's success, a number of other hotels followed, but beds were still limited until the opening of the airport in 1963.
 Today’s tourists come mostly by plane from Germany, Scandinavia and the UK to find some winter sun, peace and quiet.
-The summer months see a greater demand from the countries of southern Europe, where people come to escape the searing heat and their own tourist influx.
+The summer months see a greater demand from the countries of southern Europe, where people come to escape the searing heat and tourist influx in their home towns.

 As an echo to the past, many people now arrive by ship, as Funchal is a favoured port on the Atlantic cruising routes.
 Recent years have seen a slow but important extension of tourism out of Funchal and into the rural districts of the island.
 ‘Levada’ walking, surfing, deep-sea fishing and mountaineering are some of the many reasons why people now visit the island.